jackpham-rgb/area-disaster-response/README.md

 # Fair and Efficient Task Allocation and Path Planning for Multi-Agent Systems in Disaster Response Using Linear Programming

 Back in the summer of 2024, I had the opportunity to participate in an NSF REU (Research Experience for Undergraduates) at the University of Texas at Austin, where I got to work alongside the Texas Advanced Computing Center (TACC) and Dr. Adam Thorpe on this project.
-It was honestly one of the coolest experiences I've had — getting to do real research as an undergrad and actually see it through to a paper and poster presentation.
+It was honestly one of the coolest experiences I've had a chance to do my first ever real research as an undergrad and actually see it through to a paper and poster presentation.

 ---